 As shown left to right in the image and top to bottom below, brushes are available in the follow shapes/series:

-Series 111 Round - Short Handle: This popular head shape is great for all-purpose watercolor work.
+Series 111 Round: This popular head shape is great for all-purpose watercolor work.
 Broad strokes can made yet it’s still capable of fine detail lines and washes.

-Series 222 Designers’ Round - Short Handle: Made with the same standards as the 111, these brushes feature an elongated head shape, which gives an extra fine point and greater color holding capacity.
+Series 222 Designers’ Round: Made with the same standards as the 111, these brushes feature an elongated head shape, which gives an extra fine point and greater color holding capacity.

-Series 333 Rigger - Short Handle: Originally designed for painting the rigging on ships, the extra fine points on these brushes are great for continuous fine lines.
+Series 333 Rigger: Originally designed for painting the rigging on ships, the extra fine points on these brushes are great for continuous fine lines.

-Series 668 Filbert - Short Handle: These brushes are capable of giving broad marks with a soft edge.
+Series 668 Filbert: These brushes are capable of giving broad marks with a soft edge.

-Series 777 One Stroke - Short Handle (clear): This brush is excellent for creating washes, edges, or shapes.
-They feature a transparent handle with bevelled edges, designed to be used for burnishing, scraping, or as a palette knife.
+Series 777 One Stroke (clear): This brush is excellent for creating washes, edges, or shapes.
+They feature a transparent handle with a beveled edge at the rear for burnishing and scraping.

-Series 888 Fan - Short Handle: This finishing brush is mostly used for portraiture and landscapes.
+Series 888 Fan: This finishing brush is mostly used for portraiture and landscapes.
 Excellent for blending, softening edges, and creating textures.

-Series 999 Synthetic Mops - Short Handle: A domed wash brush that’s great for wetting paper or controlling large washes.
+Series 999 Mops: A domed wash brush that’s great for wetting paper or controlling large washes.